tilemill-project/tilemill/README.md

-# Fork info
+# General Info

-This is a maintained fork of TileMill, tested on Linux Mint 17.3 running in server mode only!
+TileOven is a maintained fork of TileMill, tested on Linux Mint 17.3 running in server mode.
+The original version is not maintained anymore, see: https://github.com/mapbox/tilemill/issues/2543.

 # Changelog since forking